-Fund Balance - the difference between assets and liabilities reported in a governmental fund.
+Fund Balance: The difference between assets and liabilities reported in a governmental fund.

-Nonspendable fund balance - amounts that are not in a spendable form or are required to be maintained intact.
+Nonspendable Fund Balance: Amounts that are not in a spendable form or are required to be maintained intact.
 Examples include prepaid items, inventory, land held for resale, and long-term receivables that are not otherwise restricted, committed, assigned, or offset by deferred revenue.

-Restricted fund balance - amounts subject to externally enforceable legal restrictions.
+Restricted Fund Balance: Amounts subject to externally enforceable legal restrictions.
 Examples include fund balance related to unspent bond proceeds, tax increments, debt service fund balances, and park dedication fees.

-Unrestricted fund balance - the total of committed fund balance, assigned fund balance and unassigned fund balance.
+Unrestricted Fund Balance: The total of committed fund balance, assigned fund balance, and unassigned fund balance.

-Committed fund balance - amounts that are constrained by City Council resolution for a specific purpose.
+Committed Fund Balance: Amounts that are constrained by a City Council resolution for a specific purpose.

-Assigned fund balance - amounts a government intends to use for a specific purpose; intent can be expressed by the government body or by an official or body to which the governing body delegates the authority.
+Assigned Fund Balance: Amounts a government intends to use for a specific purpose; intent can be expressed by the government body or by an official or body to which the governing body delegates the authority.
 This would include any remaining positive fund balance in all funds other than the general fund.
-Examples include all special revenue fund balances that are not restricted or committed, due to the specialized intent of the revenue source.
+Examples include all special revenue balances that are not restricted or committed, due to the specialized intent of the revenue source.

-Unassigned fund balance - residual amounts that are available for any purpose in the general fund.
-Unassigned fund balance will occur only in the General Fund or in other funds when there is a negative fund balance that can't be eliminated by reducing restricted, committed or assigned fund balances.
+Unassigned Fund Balance: Residual amounts that are available for any purpose in the general fund.
+Unassigned fund balance will occur only in the General Fund or in other fund when there is a negative fund balance that can't be eliminated by reducing restricted, committed, or assigned fund balances.